04

 What you get

 Working code.
 Written runbooks.
 A cutover plan.
 A post-cutover review.
-And a 30-day availability window for questions that surface after we are off the clock.
+And a post-handoff window for questions that surface after we are off the clock.

 The handoff is written and includes live pairing sessions for the engineers who will own the work.
 When we leave, your team owns what we built.